SongminYu/render/docs/todos/actions.md

 - [x] Check scenario tables and update them for the reference scenario run after calibration in the first week of June
   - Update the energy carrier price, based on discussions about "mark-up" and "tax" on 31.05.2024
 - [x] increase window lifetime for lower renovation rate: increased mean lifetime by roughly 50%
+- [x] With Weijia: look for data again for the states with RES&GHD together.
+If not available, we have a separate validation excel tool for these states.